CookiePLMonster/CookiePLMonster.github.io/_posts/2024-10-25-silentpatch-goes-open-source.md

 {% include figures/image.html link="/assets/img/posts/sp-2024-update/screens/compact_gta_sa_aV44c4zODc.jpg" thumbnail="auto" caption="Very... minimal." %}

-Minimal HUD in San Andreas isn't introduced in this update -- it existed in SilentPatch since **late 2017**, and was first made public in Build 29 released
+Minimal HUD in San Andreas isn't introduced in this update -- it existed in SilentPatch since **late 2017** and was first made public in Build 29 released
 [in May 2018]({% post_url 2018-05-20-silentpatch-r29 %}).
-However, for some reason I never documented this option, so it remained "hidden" and the users had to add it to the INI file by themselves.
+However, for some reason, I never documented this option, so it remained "hidden" and the users had to add it to the INI file by themselves.
 With this build, I finally officially documented it, so it appears in the configuration file, and consequently, also in the [debug menu](https://github.com/aap/debugmenu){:target="_blank"}.

-However, it **is** new for Vice City -- as only recently I was made aware that this feature existed also in there!
+However, it **is** new for Vice City -- as only recently I was made aware that this feature existed also there!
 Therefore, in this update, Minimal HUD can now also be enabled in VC.
 Be mindful that the same shortcomings as in San Andreas apply.

 {% include figures/image.html link="/assets/img/posts/sp-2024-update/screens/10_gta-vc_o7iNtRF2Ce.jpg" thumbnail="auto" %}